Principal Investigator

 I am an evolutionary biologist from Mexico City, where I obtained my BS in Biology from Universidad Nacional Autonoma de Mexico (UNAM).
 During my MS and PhD programs at the Instituto Politecnico Nacional, I developed an interest in evolutionary biology.
 My research focuses on the dynamics of aging and immunity from an evolutionary perspective, using comparative and integrative studies in mammals.
 For this, I have been performing comparative analysis at genomic and transcriptomic levels in mammals, with bats being my main species of interest.
 In the Vazquez-Medina lab, I am conducting comparative genomic analyses to understand diving adaptations in pinnipeds.

-Diana Xing
+Dianna Xing

 Postdoctoral researcher